jiarun1/FYP_Project/README.md

 ## Description
 1. This version of the code would not be able to input polygon that is not triangle anymore

+## Version Selection
+### V4.2
+1. use middle point to improve accuracy (connect middle point with correspond nodes)

+### V4.1
+1. use middle point to improve accuracy (connected all the middle point in a triangle) => not improve the accuracy

 ## Third Party Softwares for this project